UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

 The series of steps taken [this link](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/main/3_Save/The%20Experiment%20Journey.pdf) to execute this experiment inlcuded:

 1. **Co-creation**.
 The co-creation, baseline, and solutions mapping phase brought the Sudan and South Sudan accelerator labs together with local border communities to better understand the their on-the-ground context and lived experiences.
 This phase was critical to establishing a deep connection with the border communities and to ensuring community ownership of the innovation.
 This co-creation process resulted in community-informed updates and revisions to the concept, processes, and budget.
-2. **Validation survey** : This stage was critical to assessing community buy-in and validation of the digital sanduk model, drafting a work plan and budget, identifying on-the-ground partners and supporters of the initiative, and benchmarking the labs' understanding of context and lived experience.
+2. **Validation survey**.
+This stage was critical to assessing community buy-in and validation of the digital sanduk model, drafting a work plan and budget, identifying on-the-ground partners and supporters of the initiative, and benchmarking the labs' understanding of context and lived experience.
-3. **Community Immersion** : The objective of the community immersion was to enhance the quality of innovation through active listening, observing, learning, and constructive interaction with key community stakeholders that were critical to the success of the innovation.
+3. **Community Immersion**.
+The objective of the community immersion was to enhance the quality of innovation through active listening, observing, learning, and constructive interaction with key community stakeholders that were critical to the success of the innovation.
-4. **Launching of the digigtal sanduk**: During this stage, sanduk members completed their registrations for digital mobile money and tested the digital sanduk platform.
+4. **Launching of the digigtal sanduk**.
+During this stage, sanduk members completed their registrations for digital mobile money and tested the digital sanduk platform.
 Specifically, members of the experimental group transferred their shares digitally to a separate sanduk platform.
-5. **Close-out/Roll out**: The South Sudanese lab team travelled to Warawar to debrief participants and stakeholders about the experiment outcomes, outlining the digital sanduk journey.
+5. **Close-out/Roll out**.
+The South Sudanese lab team travelled to Warawar to debrief participants and stakeholders about the experiment outcomes, outlining the digital sanduk journey.

 **Value proposition for the government/other partner**.
 Digitizing the sanduk makes cash available to members to borrow during emergencies.
 It allows members to save and borrow money easily, and track transactions and savings to build a financial profile that enables them to secure bank loans.
 Additionally, this process will enable any entity seeking to improve the operational efficiency and safety of analog savings group processes, to digitize them and provide records of financial transactions that banks and other formal institutions can use to extend financial services.
 Finally, a private sector company can use this process as a form of R&D to develop a financial services product to serve excluded rural communities.
 Or civil society organizations may utilize the training component to empower more women in informal business with basic business and digital literacy skills.